 The Minimum Business Continuity Objective (MBCO) defines the minimum level of services or production that should be achieved following disruption to achieve an acceptable proportion of the business objectives.
 In simple terms, if disruption occurs, what do you absolutely need to achieve in order to function as an organisation and service your customers?

 The Maximum Tolerable Period of Disruption MTPD or Maximum Acceptable Outage (MAO) defines the time-period that could be endured as a result of disruption before being deemed unacceptable.
 From the point that disruption occurs, it may be possible to continue operating, but the service levels may not be as high as you normally operate.
-Understanding what the MTPD could be for your organisation will provide you a target time (see RTO below) to get services back up and running without losing customer trust.
+Understanding what the MTPD could be for your organisation will provide you a target time to get services back up and running without losing customer trust.

 The Recovery Time Objective (RTO) defines the period of time following disruption that the organisation aims to recover or resume its activities, production or service provision.
-Having defined the MTPD or MAO, you should be able to set a target time to recover your operations; ideally, the Recovery Time should be shorter than the defined period of disruption.
+Having defined the MTPD or MAO, you should be able to set a Recovery target time (the RTO) to recover your operations; ideally, the Recovery Time should be shorter than the defined period of disruption.
 The RTO may be different for each threat or risk you foresee.

 The Recovery Point Objective (RPO) defines the point to which information used by an activity must be restored to enable the activity to operate on resumption.
 In other words, what is the minimum level of information or data that you can have to operate a process.
 Sometimes the RPO is used in conjunction with ‘Maximum Data Loss’ (MDL).
 If your disruption is caused by data loss, this will help you identify the maximum amount that you can lose before your processes are lethally affected.
 Define this level, and you will be able to put appropriate safeguards in place with back-ups or recovery points.

 For an example of how these might be applied see A retailer business continuity management system